 Quest Enterprise Services has given them unprecedented insight into network adequacy.

-“Quest has data regarding the providers and facilities available to fill holes in the networks.
-So we can now say, ‘Hey, you don’t have enough cardiovascular surgeons here.
-There are 25 of them, you know, waiting to hear from you in that county.’
-So it sort of puts us on a more even playing field with the health insurers in terms of the knowledge each of us has regarding availability.
+“Quest Analytics has data regarding the providers and facilities available to fill holes in the networks.
+We can now say, ‘You don’t have enough cardiovascular surgeons here.
+There are 25 of them available in the market for that county.
+This ability puts us on a more even playing field with the health insurers in terms of the knowledge each of us has regarding availability.

-“Also, when no one’s successfully contracting, it’s meaningful for us to get confirmation of what we’re told anecdotally by the insurers — because sometimes these facilities won’t contract at all.”
+“Also, when no one is successfully contracting, it’s meaningful for us to get confirmation of what we’re told anecdotally by the insurers — because sometimes these facilities won’t contract at all.”

 It lets them evaluate directory accuracy, too.